Vera Zasulich: Trial and acquittal

 Against all expectations, the jury found Zasulich not guilty.
 The verdict was met with an explosion of joy in the courtroom.
 A large crowd outside the courthouse celebrated the acquittal, lifting Zasulich onto their shoulders and marching through the streets.
 Police soon attempted to re-arrest her, sparking a confrontation in which a student was killed.
 Zasulich managed to escape in the confusion and went into hiding.
 The acquittal was a major political embarrassment for the tsarist government and gave a powerful impetus to the revolutionary movement, helping to legitimize political terrorism in the eyes of many radicals.
 Zasulich herself, however, came to deeply regret this outcome, writing later that she could not "endure a [terrorist] movement which my case had such influence in initiating".

 Conversion to Marxism

-Emigration and Chernyi Peredel
+Emigration and Chyorny Peredel

 In May 1878, Zasulich fled Russia for Switzerland to avoid arrest.
 In exile, she became a prominent figure among Russian populists.
-After the revolutionary organisation Zemlia i Volia split in 1879 over the question of terrorism, she rejected the pro-terrorist Narodnaya Volya (People's Will) and joined the anti-terrorist Chernyi Peredel (Black Repartition) faction, which advocated for continued propaganda work among the peasantry.
+After the revolutionary organisation Zemlya i Volya split in 1879 over the question of terrorism, she rejected the pro-terrorist Narodnaya Volya ('People's Will') and joined the anti-terrorist Chyorny Peredel ('Black Repartition') faction, which advocated for continued propaganda work among the peasantry.